Supergiant Games: History

 Supergiant Games was formed in 2009 by Amir Rao and Gavin Simon, both previously of EA Los Angeles, where they were involved with the Command & Conquer series.
 After agreeing to leave Electronic Arts, the duo moved into the same house, and began to work on a new game together.
 Artist Jen Zee became Supergiant's third member, and, later, its art director.
 Musician and composer Darren Korb was hired for audio and music work.
-All told, the company had only seven permanent staff in 2009, all whom still are with Supergiant as of 2025.
+All told, the company had only seven permanent staff in 2009, all of whom are still with Supergiant as of 2025.
 The studio employed a number of freelance programmers and developers at various times during the development of their first game.

 Their first game, Bastion, received high critical praise, being listed among several "Game of the Year" lists from game journalists.
 It was first shown in mid-development at the 2010 Penny Arcade Expo as one of many highlighted indie games.
 This attracted several publishers who wanted to help distribute the game; Supergiant chose Warner Bros.
 Interactive Entertainment, leading to the game's distribution on Xbox Live Arcade and also as a premiere title during the 2011 "Summer of Arcade" promotion.

-In March 2013, Supergiant announced their next title, Transistor, released on May 20, 2014.
+In March 2013, Supergiant announced its next title, Transistor, released on May 20, 2014.
 A promotion video was released on March 19.
 The game's protagonist, Red, is a singer in the cyberpunk city of Cloudbank who loses her voice and her bodyguard in a traumatic incident but gains a powerful USB-like sword.
 The game features a similar isometric viewpoint to Bastion and was also met with critical acclaim.